WillEckersley/Hangman/README.md

 # Hangman
-First long project with AI core
+First long project with AI core.
+My build of the classic game "Hangman".